GSA-TTS/identity-dev-docs/_pages/oidc/token.md

           <h4 class="parameters">nonce <span class="text-normal">(number)</span></h4>
         </div>
         <div class="grid-col-7">
-          The nonce value provided by the client in the <a class="usa-link" href="{{ site.baseurl }}/oidc/authorization/">authorization request</a>.
+          The nonce value provided by the client in the <a class="usa-link" href="{{ '/oidc/authorization/' | prepend: site.baseurl }}">authorization request</a>.
 A unique value, at least 22 characters in length, used to verify the integrity of the <code class="language-plaintext highlighter-rouge">id_token</code> and mitigate <a href="https://en.wikipedia.org/wiki/Replay_attack" class="usa-link usa-link--external">replay attacks</a>.
 This value should include per-session state and be unguessable by attackers.
-Read more about <a href="http://openid.net/specs/openid-connect-core-1_0.html#NonceNotes" class="usa-link usa-link--external">nonce implementation</a> in the spec.
+Read more about <a href="https://openid.net/specs/openid-connect-core-1_0.html#NonceNotes" class="usa-link usa-link--external">nonce implementation</a> in the spec.
         </div>
       </div>
     </div>
-    <a href="{{ site.baseurl }}/oidc/user-info/" class="usa-link margin-top-4 mobile:display-none desktop:display-block">Next step: User info</a>
+    <a href="{{ '/oidc/user-info/' | prepend: site.baseurl }}" class="usa-link margin-top-4 mobile:display-none desktop:display-block">Next step: User info</a>
   </div>
   <div class="usa-layout-docs__main code-snippet-column desktop:grid-col-4">
     <section class="code-snippet-section margin-top-2 position-relative z-index-1">